alexdln/robindoc/docs/03-customization/README.md

 export default DocumentationPage;
 ```

+> [!NOTE]
+> Robindoc is fully isolated and does not provide any global styles and does not affect anything inside the documentation.
+For more details, see the [Isolation](../01-getting-started/04-app-organization.md#isolation) section.

 Framework-based logic configuration - search API route, and the current page path - is up to you.
 For more details, read the [App Organization](../01-getting-started/04-app-organization.md) page.

 Robindoc works entirely does not require any modifications to the bundler.
 The framework is fully built on the capabilities of RSC, allowing you to build documentation as a static site or generate pages dynamically.